ToniEstarlich/Nihongo-Quest/README.md

 - Pull requests were used to review changes before merging.
 - GitHub also served as a central hub for deployment to Heroku and collaboration.
 - Additionally, package.json and package-lock.json were included in version control to document the Node.js dependencies (used for JavaScript testing with Jest).
 These files ensure consistency if the environment needs to be reinstalled or tested by others.
+- The latest commits added the translator functionality to “Add Words” and “Add Image”, allowing users to translate, add, and design their own words for flashcards, while also managing images in their personal Image List.
+These changes involved updates to `routes/translator.py` and `routes/image_translator.py`.

 ---